jbcodeforce/shift_left_utils/docs/command.md

 * `init-integration-tests`: Initialize integration test structure for...
 * `run-integration-tests`: Run integration tests for a given sink table.
 * `delete-integration-tests`: Delete all integration test artifacts...
+* `isolate-data-product`: Isolate the data product from the project

 ### `project init`